 For his opponents, Lend-Lease continued Roosevelt’s troubling tendency to bypass constitutional limits on his authority.
 Just three months before, he had unilaterally agreed to send 50 destroyers to Britain in exchange for leases on military bases on British-owned territory in the Atlantic and Carribbean.
 This Destroyers for Bases deal was a step too far, even for Wendell Wilkie, the interventionist Democrat-turned-Republican who was battling Roosevelt for the presidency.
 The deal, Wilkie said, “was the most arbitrary and dictatorial action ever taken by any President in the history of the United States.
 It does is no good to solve the problems of democracy if we solve them with the methods of dictators…”

 Nor would Lend-Lease be the last time Roosevelt would behave as if he had already received a declaration of war from Congress.
 In January 1941, wrote historian Waldo Heinrichs, “British army, navy, and air planners secretly met with their American counterparts in Washington” to develop joint war plans based on the possibility of American entry into the war.
 The agreement went so far as to prioritize the defeat of Germany over the defeat of Japan – before the United States was at war with either.
-A great deal of secrecy and subterfuge surrounded the meeting, with Roosevelt Administration aide Robert Sherwood remarking that the goal was the avoidance of any publicity which “might provide ammunition for the opponents of Lend-Lease.”
+A great deal of secrecy and subterfuge surrounded the meeting, with Roosevelt aide Robert Sherwood remarking that the goal was to avoid any publicity which “might provide ammunition for the opponents of Lend-Lease.”
 Admiral Harold Stark, Chief of Naval Operations, noted that the effect of the secret agreement, withheld from the American people and their representatives, was that “The question as to our entry into the war seems to be when, and not whether.”

 In August 1941, with the United States still nominally at peace, Roosevelt met with Churchill on a warship off the coast of Newfoundland.
 At the meeting, the two leaders developed the Atlantic Charter which, in the tradition of Woodrow Wilson’s Fourteen Points, laid out their vision for the postwar world, enunciating goals like self-determination for all people and the “abandonment of the use of force.”